tkcrown/sparse_model_slides/index.Rmd

 ---

-## Ridge Regression
+### Ridge Regression

-### Advantages
+#### Advantages

+-  w.r.t.
+Least Squares
     - $(\mathbf{X^TX + \lambda I})$ is always inveritible and thus the closed form solution always exist
     - Ridge regression controls the complexity with regularization term via $\lambda$, which is less prone to overfitting compared with least squares fit,
         - e.g. sometimes a wildly large coefficient on one variable can be cancelled by another wildly large coefficient of a correlated variable
     - Possibly higher prediction accuracy, as the estimates of ridge regression trade a little bias for less variance

-### Disadvantages
+-  w.r.t.
+Subset Selection Methods
+    - Ridge regression is a continous shrinkage method which has less variance than subset selection methods

+#### Disadvantages w.r.t.
+Subset Selection Methods

 - Interpretability and compactness: Though coefficients are shrunk, but not to zero.
 Unlike methods that select part of the features, ridge regression may encounter efficiency issue and offer little interpretations in high dimensional problems.

 ---

-## Part 4: Shrinkage Method - LASSO
+## Part 4: Shrinkage Methods - LASSO

 1. Introduction to Dimension Reduction
 2. Linear Regression and Least Squares (Review)
 3. Subset Selection
-4. <b>Shrinkage Method</b>
+4. <b>Shrinkage Methods</b>
     - Ridge Regression
     - <b>LASSO</b>
         - <b>Formulations</b>